Stochastic Sequential Quadratic Programming for Optimization with Functional Constraints: Numerical Experiments

 \section{Numerical Experiments}

-In this section, we analyze the performance of our proposed algorithms on two real-world problems and compare them with Adaptive Primal-Dual SGD (APriD) in \cite{yan2022adaptive}, Generalized Online Convex Optimization (GOCO) in \cite{yuan2018online}, and primal--dual stochastic subgradient (PDSS) method in \cite{madavan2021stochastic}.
+In this section, we analyze the performance of our proposed algorithms on two real-world problems and compare them with Adaptive Primal-Dual SGD (APriD) \cite{yan2022adaptive}, Generalized Online Convex Optimization (GOCO) \cite{yuan2018online}, primal--dual stochastic subgradient (PDSS) method \cite{madavan2021stochastic}, Stochastic Subgradient Projection (SSP) \cite{necoara2022stochastic}, and SGD by one projection by a smoothing technique (SGDP-ST) \cite{mahdavi2012stochastic}.
+We also include RECOO from \cite{guo2022online} as a representative proximal baseline, since the prox-linear structure of our proposed algorithms makes it a relevant benchmark, particularly for SSQP and SSQP-Skip.
+As RECOO is designed for single-constraint problems, we adapt it to our setting using the standard aggregation $g(\x)=\max_k g_k(\x)$ \cite{mahdavi2012stochastic}.
+Each iteration then requires solving a general convex subproblem, leading to a substantially higher per-iteration cost than the QP subproblems used by SSQP and SSQP-Skip.
 Other older algorithms in Table \ref{constr-papers} are not included here as they were not directly comparable.
-For instance, the problems in \cite{lan2020algorithms} and \cite{guo2022online} are special cases of \eqref{mainProb} as they consider only a single constraint, while \cite{lin2018level} focuses on a nested finite-sum structure different from \eqref{mainProb}.
-The work in \cite{mahdavi2012stochastic} still required at least one projection.
-Finally, \cite{bayandina2018mirror} employs Bregman divergence and does not provide any numerical results, making it difficult to adapt it to the Euclidean setting here.
+For instance, the problem in \cite{lan2020algorithms} special case of \eqref{mainProb} as it consider only a single constraint, while \cite{lin2018level} focuses on a nested finite-sum structure different from \eqref{mainProb}.
+The works in \cite{mahdavi2012stochastic} and \cite{bayandina2018mirror} did not provide any numerical results, making it difficult to tune hyperparameters and adapt these methods to the problems considered here.

 We remark that the purpose of this section is to illustrate the effects of constraints and examine the trade-offs between the solvers.
-These benchmarks are not exhaustive, since we do not carry out many scaling (i.e. examining the effect of $m$, $n$, $\kappa$) or other ablation studies.
+These benchmarks are not exhaustive, since we do not carry out many scaling (i.e. examining the effect of $n$, $\kappa$) or other ablation studies.
 Such studies are outside the scope of the current work, and we do not expect them to yield any new insights beyond what we already know from existing literature.
-All experiments were run in MATLAB R2023a (Intel Core i7, 16 GB RAM), using \texttt{quadprog} for the intermediate QPs.
+All experiments were run in MATLAB R2023a (Intel Core i7, 16 GB RAM), using \texttt{quadprog} for the intermediate QPs and CVX to solve the general convex optimization subproblems.